RikvdPol/IntergratedOmics/README.md

 In order to improve the pipeline hyperparameter tuning can be performed.
 This would be a method that needs to be added to each algorithm module, and not the AlgorithmBaseClass because the hyperparameters differ for each algorithm.
 Tuning hyperparameters will greatly increase the runtime of the pipeline, however it will likely increase accuracy as well.
+Furthermore, in many of the modules, when using logging the BaseException is used.
+This is an extremely broad statement and should usually be avoided.
+However, due to time constraints there was unfortunately not much choice.
+When using a try except, the exception should be changed to the specific exception that is believed to be possible to occur.

 # Overview